jacobdensford/jacobdensford.com/projects/new-trpg.md

 Usually, if they rolled at least one hit (hit-, hit, or hit+), the test passes.
 The more hits above what the test required, the better the results.
 (Rarely, especially difficult tests might require two or more hits.)

-If one of the dice is a hit-, there are unforeseen consequences.
-If one of the dice is a hit+, there is an unanticipated benefit.
-Two hit+ count as an extra hit (3 hits total) while two hit- still pass the test but extra trouble is introduced.
-(A result of one hit- and one hit+ cancel out any extra effects.)
+If a die is a hit-, there are unforeseen consequences.
+If a die is a hit+, there is an unanticipated benefit.
+(A result of one hit- and one hit+ cancels out any extra effects.)

 If none of the dice hit, the test fails.
 Optionally, the PC can accept extra trouble in exchange for passing a failed test, the trouble getting worse the more hits needed to succeed.